HTsuyoshi/lyrics/README.md

 The project uses canvas to enhance the aesthetic appeal of lyrics through the artful integration of typography and dynamic motion design.

+### Preview

+Try the application in the following [link](https://playground.htsuyoshiy.online/lyrics) :D

 ## Easing functions

-One of all the gols of this project was to get a better understanding of the [easing functions](https://easings.net/].
+One of all the gols of this project was to get a better understanding of the [easing functions](https://easings.net/).

 The easing functions were used to create the smoothness in the movements of the shapes and the lyrics: